morrislab/qapa/README.md

         txEnd, name2, score, strand from wgEncodeGencodePolyaVM9 where name2 =
         'polyA_site'" -N mm10 > gencode.polyA_sites.bed

-Option 2: use custom BED track (*new in v1.1.0*)
+Option 2: use custom BED track

 1. Custom BED track of poly(A) sites

-    Alternatively a custom BED file of poly(A) can be used to annotate 3' UTRs.
+    A custom BED file of poly(A) can be used to annotate 3' UTRs.
     Each entry must contain the start (0-based) and end coordinate of a poly(A) site.